 Raising happy children is a goal for all parents but how you accomplish that can be a difficult task.
 These are some tips to help you raise resilient kids.

-Purposefully developing a childs natural resilient tendencies will give him essential life skills: the skills to cope with challenges, adopt a positive perspective, and develop self-confidence and self-worth; all essential ingredients for happiness.
-Many experts on child resilience agree that there are specific characteristics or elements of a childs life that most contribute to his ability to be resilient.
+Purposefully developing children’s natural resilient tendencies will give them essential life skills: the skills to cope with challenges, adopt a positive perspective, and develop self-confidence and self-worth; all essential ingredients for happiness.
+Many experts on child resilience agree that there are specific characteristics or elements of a child’s life that most contribute to their ability to be resilient.
 Dr. Kenneth Ginsburg, a pediatrician and leading expert on child resilience, organizes these characteristics and elements into the 7Cs.